strawberrymusicplayer/strawberry/CONTRIBUTING.md

 ### Commit messages

-The first line should start with the class name that is changed followed by a colon then a short explanation of the commit.
+The first line should start with the name of the class that is changed followed by a colon then a short explanation of the commit.
 Don't use a trailing period after the first line.
 If this change affects more than one class, omit the class name and write a